 It is important our Clients are aware of their personal and corporate tax obligations in their country of residence and domicile, and that they fulfil those obligations annually in a timely and efficient manner.
 Let us know if you need Healy Consultants Group’s help to clarify your annual reporting obligations.

 Legal and compliance

-- According to the Companies Act, a Kenya company registration must have at least two directors who must be above 18 years;
+- According to the Companies Act, to register a company in Kenya, you must have at least one director above 18 years of age;

 - Shareholders who wish to travel to Kenya to do business will be required to prove that US$100,000 in capital has been set aside for the Kenya business setup, as a requirement of a successful entrepreneur work permit application.
 This does not apply to shareholders who do not plan on travelling to Kenya;

 - Each company must have a registered office in Kenya.
 Healy Consultants can provide this for monthly fee of US$1,450;

 - Each time a change occurs in the particulars of the Kenya business or to its officers, the change must be lodged with the Kenyan Companies Registry;